 Join Kelvin Browne (Executive Director & CEO) as he discusses the special exhibition A Canadian Bestiary with artist Janet Macpherson, video artist Renée Lear, and curator Karine Tsoumis.

 The Gardiner Museum is Canada’s national museum of ceramics.
 It is one of a small number of specialized museums of ceramics in the world.
 Ceramic is the term we use to describe any object, whether created for practical, ritual, or ornamental use, that is made of clay and fired.
 There are many different types of […]

 Each year, people like you help the Gardiner maintain the exhibitions, collections and programs that contribute to the vitality of Toronto by engaging an increasingly diverse population and helping to create community through shared experience.

 What does ceramic art look like today?
-Bring your students to the Gardiner Musuem and visit our Contemporary gallery to discover the work of different contemporary artists.
-Learn about the ideas, techniques and cultural influences behind the contemporary ceramic works on display.
-Tradition, hybridity and appropriation will be discussed in relation to the pieces.
+Bring your students to the Gardiner Museum and discover the work of various contemporary ceramic artists.
+Learn about the ideas, techniques, and cultural influences behind the works on display.
+Tradition, hybridity, and appropriation will be discussed in relation to the pieces.

 Students will get a tour of the exhibition followed by a hands-on clay workshop

 Students will get an opportunity to sketch and explore the gallery in depth with guided observatio exercies, audio-visual material and discussion.
 In the afternoon students will partake in a hands-on clay class.